• Skip to primary navigation

 • Marinated Beef - Remove the meat from the marinade and then pat dry with a kitchen towel.
 Strain the marinade and discard the vegetables and herbs, reserving the liquid.

-• Tomato paste - It adds an umami flavour to the dishes as well as a bright red colour.
+• Tomato paste - It adds an umami flavor to the dishes as well as a bright red color.
 You can find it in Turkish or Middle Eastern shops.
 You can also buy it online from Amazon.

 • Mushrooms - You can use any mushrooms you like or you have in hand.

-• Bacon - Smoked bacon adds a slightly smoky flavour but you can leave it out for non-pork eaters.
+• Bacon - Smoked bacon adds a slightly smoky flavor but you can leave it out for non-pork eaters.

-• Garlic - Use finely chopped fresh garlic to sauté the mushrooms for extra flavour.
+• Garlic - Use finely chopped fresh garlic to sauté the mushrooms for extra flavor.

 • Butter - It adds richness to the dish.
 You can use olive oil if you prefer.